 A sample of the groups CHWS has provided in the past appears below.
-Because we are a counseling staff of three (and a student body of 2,600), we do not offer all of these groups at any one time.
-Factors determining group offerings include numbers of clients presenting with a particular issue on our caseloads (e.g., adult children of alcoholics); student, parent or administrator requests (e.g., AD/HD support); emergent issues (e.g., grief group in response to the Virginia Tech shootings); Psychology Intern interests (e.g., depression management group).
+We have a small staff and a student body of 2,600, thus, we do not offer all of these groups at any one time.
+Factors determining group offerings include numbers of clients presenting with a particular issue on our caseloads (e.g., sexual trauma, eating disorders), emergent issues (e.g., grief group), Psychology Intern interests (e.g., mindfulness meditation, stress management).

 For women and men exploring their relationship with food and body, and for those recovering from eating disorders.
 Themes include safety, depression, sexuality, self esteem, relationship, etc.

 Students of color on our predominately white campus have a safe and supportive space on campus to discuss issues of feeling marginalized on campus and/or in the greater community, to share support with each other, and of course a place to share their favorite cultural comfort foods.

 A safe environment for creative recovery from sexual abuse or assault for women and men.
 Give and receive support through the healing process understand how the trauma may affect current relationships and design positive change.

 Social and emotional support of lesbian, gay, bisexual, transgender, queer, intersex and asexual students as well as those questioning their identity.

 This workshop series is based upon DBT coping skills.
 A drop in group and a closed group are offered.